schitresh/system-design/design_patterns/3_behavioral/1_chain_of_responsibility.md

 ## Chain of Responsibility
+- Also known as Chain of Command
 - Passes requests along a chain of handlers
-- Upon receiving a request, each handler decides to either process the request or pass it to next handler
+- Upon receiving a request, each handler decides to either process the request
+  - Or pass it to next handler in the chain

 ## Problem
 - Let's say we're working on an online ordering system
   - We want to restrict access to the system so that only authenticated users can create orders
   - User with administrative permissions must have full access to all orders
-- Based on some suggestions, we also add these checks
+- After some planning, we realized that these checks must be performed sequentially
   - Sanitize the data in a request because it's unsafe to pass raw data straight to the ordering system
   - Filter repeated failed request from the same IP to restrict brute force password cracking
   - Speed up the system by returning cached results on repeated requests with the same data
-- This leads to a complex the checking system and changing one check affects the others
+- This leads to a complex checking system and changing one check affects the others
-- Also, you had to duplicate some code since those components required some of these checks but not all
+- Also, it can lead to duplicate code if a component require some of these checks but not all

 ## Solution
 - Transform particular behaviors into stand-alone objects called handlers